Hyphen-ated/RebirthItemTracker/README.md

 ## Known issues

-* When using the _Glowing Hourglass_ right after taking any object, this object will remains in the tracker even if the character doesn't have it anymore.
+* When using the _Glowing Hour Glass_ right after taking any object, this object will remains in the tracker even if the character doesn't have it anymore.

-* If you want to make a shortcut to the tracker, and you want autoupdates to work, make the shortcut to the file "Rebirth Item Tracker.exe" and not "item_tracker.exe".
+* If you want to make a shortcut to the tracker, and you want automatic updates to work, make the shortcut to the file "Rebirth Item Tracker.exe" and not "item_tracker.exe".

 * When playing Antibirth, it doesn't display detailed item information, nor can it keep track of what floor you're on.